Wednesday, March 10, 2021

 A typical use case occurs when a Web user submits a Web form on a web page that uses CGI.

-The form's data is sent to the Web server within an HTTP request with a URL denoting a CGI script.
+The form's data is sent to the Web server within an HTTP request with URL denoting a CGI script.

 The Web server then launches the CGI script in a new computer process, passing the form data to it.